-CS160 - Assignment 3
+CS458 - Assignment 3 Due: Sunday Oct.
+21 at midnight

-Due: Friday Oct.
-9, 6pm

 For the next step in our IR system we're going to be adding functionality to do ranked retieval using vector space models (i.e. TF-IDF).
 Given a query, the system will return a ranked set of documents using the cosine similarity between the query term vector and the document term vectors.
-For the query vector representation, we will always just use term frequeny counts.
-For the document representation, we will support a number of normalization/weighting techniques that we have discussed, specifically: term log frequency, term boolean frequency, inverse document frequency weighting and cosine normalization.
-Your index should be able to be built with a combination of these, depending on user specifications.